Nazca/DragonStory/src/doc Dragon Story/genetics.md

 A dragon born Rg with a dominant and a recessive has a 10% chance to mutate into BV BV  a blue violate dragon.

-An image reference can be found at dragonstory.hamfingered.com/images/color-wheel.png
+An image reference can be found at dragonstory.hamfingered.com/images/color-wheel.png  This makes this 3rd generation of colors the most rare, most recessive, and most valuable.

+This system should be followed for all features of the dragons.